Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 parAzVpnGatewayAvailabilityZones | No       | Availability Zones to deploy the VPN/ER PIP across.
 Region must support Availability Zones to use.
 If it does not then leave empty.
-Ensure that you select a zonal SKU for the ER/VPN Gateway if using Availability Zones for the PIP. parAzFirewallDnsProxyEnabled | No       | Switch to enable/disable Azure Firewall DNS Proxy. parAzFirewallDnsServers | No       | Array of custom DNS servers used by Azure Firewall parAzureFirewallLock | No       | Resource Lock Configuration for Azure Firewall. parHubRouteTableName | No       | Name of Route table to create for the default route of Hub. parDisableBgpRoutePropagation | No       | Switch to enable/disable BGP Propagation on route table. parHubRouteTableLock | No       | Resource Lock Configuration for Hub Route Table. parPrivateDnsZonesEnabled | No       | Switch to enable/disable Private DNS Zones deployment. parPrivateDnsZonesResourceGroup | No       | Resource Group Name for Private DNS Zones. parPrivateDnsZones | No       | Array of DNS Zones to provision in Hub Virtual Network.
-Default: All known Azure Private DNS Zones parPrivateDnsZoneAutoMergeAzureBackupZone | No       | Set Parameter to false to skip the addition of a Private DNS Zone for Azure Backup. parVirtualNetworkIdToLinkFailover | No       | Resource ID of Failover VNet for Private DNS Zone VNet Failover Links parPrivateDNSZonesLock | No       | Resource Lock Configuration for Private DNS Zone(s). parVpnGatewayEnabled | No       | Switch to enable/disable VPN virtual network gateway deployment. parVpnGatewayConfig | No       | Configuration for VPN virtual network gateway to be deployed. parExpressRouteGatewayEnabled | No       | Switch to enable/disable ExpressRoute virtual network gateway deployment. parExpressRouteGatewayConfig | No       | Configuration for ExpressRoute virtual network gateway to be deployed. parVirtualNetworkGatewayLock | No       | Resource Lock Configuration for ExpressRoute Virtual Network Gateway. parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry. parBastionOutboundSshRdpPorts | No       | Define outbound destination ports or ranges for SSH or RDP that you want to access from Azure Bastion.
+Ensure that you select a zonal SKU for the ER/VPN Gateway if using Availability Zones for the PIP. parAzFirewallDnsProxyEnabled | No       | Switch to enable/disable Azure Firewall DNS Proxy. parAzFirewallDnsServers | No       | Array of custom DNS servers used by Azure Firewall parAzureFirewallLock | No       |  Resource Lock Configuration for Azure Firewall.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parHubRouteTableName | No       | Name of Route table to create for the default route of Hub. parDisableBgpRoutePropagation | No       | Switch to enable/disable BGP Propagation on route table. parHubRouteTableLock | No       | Resource Lock Configuration for Hub Route Table.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parPrivateDnsZonesEnabled | No       | Switch to enable/disable Private DNS Zones deployment. parPrivateDnsZonesResourceGroup | No       | Resource Group Name for Private DNS Zones. parPrivateDnsZones | No       | Array of DNS Zones to provision in Hub Virtual Network.
+Default: All known Azure Private DNS Zones parPrivateDnsZoneAutoMergeAzureBackupZone | No       | Set Parameter to false to skip the addition of a Private DNS Zone for Azure Backup. parVirtualNetworkIdToLinkFailover | No       | Resource ID of Failover VNet for Private DNS Zone VNet Failover Links parPrivateDNSZonesLock | No       | Resource Lock Configuration for Private DNS Zone(s).  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parVpnGatewayEnabled | No       | Switch to enable/disable VPN virtual network gateway deployment. parVpnGatewayConfig | No       | Configuration for VPN virtual network gateway to be deployed. parExpressRouteGatewayEnabled | No       | Switch to enable/disable ExpressRoute virtual network gateway deployment. parExpressRouteGatewayConfig | No       | Configuration for ExpressRoute virtual network gateway to be deployed. parVirtualNetworkGatewayLock | No       | Resource Lock Configuration for ExpressRoute Virtual Network Gateway.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry. parBastionOutboundSshRdpPorts | No       | Define outbound destination ports or ranges for SSH or RDP that you want to access from Azure Bastion.